lvgl/blog/_posts/2019-01-29- use iPodNano6 LCD for littlevgl.md

 Similarly the driver for CTP was developed and tested with basic program that prints coordinates of finger with pressure to serial port.
 Screen capture of SSD2541.h is shown below.
 API function `SSD2541_getPoint(args)` is the only interface required by LittlevGL.<br>
 ![](https://github.com/techtoys/blog/blob/master/assets/iPodNano6/SSD2541_h.jpg)<br>
 In mingw32 console type `cd D:/esp32/SSd2541_drv_test`, repeat the same procedure as SSD2805 by `make menuconfig`, set Serial flasher config ---> to COM2 (in my case).
 Save changes and finally `make flash`.
 This time we need a terminal program like Serial Monitor of Arduino.
+Screen capture below shows a stream from Serial Monitor with finger released from (96,113), touched at (88,117) with varying pressure and then released again.
+LittlevGL requires that touch coordinates shoud be the last valid point that when the figner is released.